tardate/LittleArduinoProjects/Kraft/IJN/MitsubishiA5M2b/README.md

 ![build01c](./assets/build01c.jpg?raw=true)
 ![build01d](./assets/build01d.jpg?raw=true)

-we have ignition! motorising was a stretch goal, but the way Wingsey have designed the engine makes it quite easy to mount a micro motor .. controlled by a microprocessor .. it's a micro machine;-)
+we have ignition! motorising was a stretch goal, but the way Wingsy have designed the engine makes it quite easy to mount a micro motor .. controlled by a microprocessor .. it's a micro machine;-)

 ![build01e](./assets/build01e.jpg?raw=true)